Ticket types for Endpoint Detection and Response (EDR)

 Discovery

-Discovery refers to actions or behaviors by an attacker aimed at gathering information about the devices, networks, or infrastructure they have infiltrated.
-Coro EDR detects and creates tickets for the following Discovery rules:
+Attackers use discovery techniques to gather information about the devices, networks, or infrastructure they’ve infiltrated.
+Coro detects these actions and creates tickets for the following discovery rules:

 Unauthorized System Discovery Activity